 The built-in sidestand switch is part of the ignition circuit cut-off system, which cuts the ignition in certain situations.
-(See page 3-29 for an explanation of the ignition circuit cut-off system.)
+(See the following section for an explanation of the ignition circuit cutoff system.)

 The vehicle must not be ridden with the sidestand down, or if the sidestand cannot be properly moved up (or does not stay up), otherwise the sidestand could contact the ground and distract the operator, resulting in a possible loss of control.
 Yamaha's ignition circuit cut-off system has been designed to assist the operator in fulfilling the responsibility of raising the sidestand before starting off.
-Therefore, check this system regularly and have a Yamaha dealer repair it if it does not function properly.
-EAU44892
+Therefore, check